unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/_this/token`

 Get a portals user token.
 This token can be used for logging into a domain or making API calls.

-* Currently, only support the OpenID Connect user of Google for App.

 * If the OpenID user is a new user for the domain, will create the account and portal, then grant a token from Exosite.